gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

   of protection engines in order of preference.
 Each Protection engine is specified by a 16-bit unsigned integer.
-This field MUST be identical to the content of the Protected Association Parameter ({{crypt-parameter}}) Protection Engines field that the endpoint sent in the handshake.
+This field MUST be identical to the content of the Protected Association Parameter ({{crypt-parameter}}) Protection Engines field that the endpoint sent in the INIT chunk.

 Padding: 0 or 16 bits
 : If the length of the